 Salt, pepper and nutmeg to taste

-In a pan melt the oil and butter.
-Add to it roughly chopped onion.
+In a pan, melt the oil and butter.
+Add roughly chopped onion to it.
 Allow it to saute for 5 minutes till it is soft and translucent.
-Add the celery and potato and cook for another 10 minutes.
-Add the parsley and bayleaf.
+Add the celery and potatoes and cook for another 10 minutes.
+Add the parsley and bay leaf.
 Pour in the chicken stock.
-Bring it to a boil, cover, lower the heat to simmer and allow it to cook for 20 minutes.
+Bring it to a boil, cover, lower the heat to a simmer, and allow it to cook for 20 minutes.

-Remove the parsley and bay leaf before pulversising.
+Remove the parsley and bay leaf before pulverising.

-To serve, ladle it into bowls, add a swirl of cream and top with roughly chopped salted roasted almonds and finley chopped fresh parsley leaf.
+To serve, ladle it into bowls, add a swirl of cream and top with roughly chopped salted roasted almonds and finely chopped fresh parsley leaf.

-The chicken stock is the base and will make a difference.
-Use your favourite recipe or store bought stock.
+The chicken stock is the basis and will make a difference.
+Use your favourite recipe or store-bought stock.

 This soup can easily be adapted to make it vegetarian or vegan by using a vegetarian stock.

-I used store bought ready almond powder/meal which is granular.
+I used store-bought ready almond powder or meal, which is granular.

 The size of my onion and potato were like a large "plum".